aep-dev/aep.dev/aip/general/0213/aip.md

 An API **should not** define alternative representations of any of the existing common components described below, even within its versioning structure.

-### Extending common components

-An API **may** define extensions of the common components, and these **may** have a different namespace/package name.
-These extensions **must** be both semantically and wire-compatible with the existing common components for all relevant transport mechanisms (gRPC, JSON, ...), but may contain additional fields (as long as this doesn't break semantic or wire-compatibility).

-For example, Google **may** use `google.type.Money` in place of `aip.type.Money`, but `google.type.Money` **must** have all the same fields as `aip.type.Money`, with identical tag numbers and equivalent documentation.

 ## Existing common components

 The common components, which public-facing APIs **may** safely depend on, are